Time spent outdoors in nature can have many health benefits, including reducing stress and increasing cardiovascular health.

-Whether you're a die-hard birdwatcher with a life list, or you just appreciate the feathery visitors to your own backyard, recording your observations can make a big impact!
+Whether you're a die-hard birdwatcher with a life list, or you just appreciate the feathery visitors to your own backyard, recording your observations can make a big impact.
 Observe birds (feeders, nests, or just make casual observations) for eBird.

 Extension has several citizen science projects focused on invasive species detection, reporting and management, and you can help!

-Find and Report
+Find and report

 Report invasive species of concern to inform researchers and policy makers of species density and distribution.
-Details vary by species; check the Find and Report project page for details.
+Details vary by species.
+Check the Find and Report project page for details.

 Red mulberry is a native tree that should be thriving in Minnesota's changing climate but is disappearing.
 The greatest threat to the species may be hybridization with the non-native white mulberry.
 Help researchers map Minnesota's rarest tree and study the impacts of white mulberry's introduction.

 With Zooniverse you can help scientists without leaving your couch!
-There are dozens of projects looking for help with some people-powered research, but we think you'll especially like Eyes on Wildlife, in which you'll help identify the animals in camera trap photos from Cedar Creek Ecosystem Science Reserve near East Bethel, MN.
+There are dozens of projects looking for help with some people-powered research, but we think you'll especially like Eyes on Wildlife, in which you'll help identify the animals in camera trap photos from Cedar Creek Ecosystem Science Reserve near East Bethel, Minn.

 Help the Minnesota State Climatology Office monitor climate change, verify high rain totals after big events, monitor drought and flooding, make precipitation maps more accurate by participating in CoCoRaHS, the Community Collaborative Rain, Hail and Snow Network.

-You can also help document climate change by reporting signs of seasonal change where you are with the Minnesota Phenology Network
+You can also help document climate change by reporting signs of seasonal change where you are with the Minnesota Phenology Network.

 Adopt your local storm drain